 Reasons for market fragmentation are for instance diverse customer needs and wants, lack of product innovation, product customization, and limited scalability.
 Sometimes market look fragmented but are de facto aggregated and controlled by strong intermediaries, like brokers and unions and associations.
 In this case, reforms are required to fragment the market and increase competition.

 However, many instruments and process need rethinking.
 Structuring questions need to be raised.
 Are we really in need of a bill of lading (BoL) or a letter of credit (LoC)?
 Is the future border geographic or rather digital?
-Shouldn’t shipping documents and financial instruments be just datasets.
+Shouldn’t What are shipping documents?
+In shipping, shipping documents are documents that provide information about the goods being shipped.
+They may include information such as the origin and destination of th...
+More and financial instruments be just datasets.
 Today’s paperwork is overwhelming.
 Goods can be cleared at any point between departure and arrival.
 Governments, but even more so international organizations and associations need to drive transformation.
 Public private collaboration is required to work out the digital procedures and processes to lift the supply chain, transport and logistics industries to the next level.

 This requires innovative ecosystems, linking various stakeholders ranging from corporates, to start-ups, financial institutions and academia.
 The role of government is to establish the frameworks which allow innovators and operators to collaborate, financial institutions to fund initiatives, and academia to provide knowledge and ensure that enough talent is available.
 Singapore’s logistics industry transformation map (ITM) includes an assessible innovation ecosystem, with specialized research capabilities paired with supply chain decision makers.
 Dr Lam Pin Min, Senior Minister of State, Ministry of Transport & Ministry of Health has announced in April 2019 that the Singapore Maritime Institute (SMI) will prepare “the Singapore Maritime R&D Roadmap 2030 to optimise R&D efforts and resources for greater value co-creation within the maritime industry”.
 Port Authority of Singapore (MPA) grants funding to digital start-ups.
 Next-generation facilities with high-specification units encourage the co-location of companies and drive the use of advanced technologies.
 An example worth studying.